-The costs of hedging will only be borne by the shareholders of the hedged Class.
 The Management Fee effectively charged to each Class will be disclosed in the semi-annual and annual reports of the Fund.

 The Management Company may pay all or part of the Management Fee as a commission, retrocession or discount to financial intermediaries intervening in the distribution of the Sub-Fund's Shares.